FeatherKing/grillsrv/README.md

 Essentially you have to decide if using their 'Server Mode' is worth losing being able to control the grill directly yourself.
 I use this app to simulate their server mode by just port forwarding to this web ui.

 ---
-My typical use is to compile this to run on a raspberry pi and save the results to a postgres container running in docker on CentOS 6.
+My typical use is to compile this to run on a raspberry pi.
+Being written in Go, it should be easy to compile this for any architecture.